bootuz-dinamon/Sandisolar-Aohai-AO-6KSL-G3-Home-Assistant-integration/README.md

 Off-grid solar inverter Sandisolar 6.5kW - https://s.click.aliexpress.com/e/_c3pTJSjF

 The inverter's rated output power is 6000W.
-The inverter does not have the Neutral formation function in off-grid mode if Grounding is present.

 You will need an RS485-TTL adapter and an esp32 (I use an esp32c6 but the correct one).